For proactive professionals

 Common questions

-What if my manager says no?
+What if my manager has concerns?

 Will my manager see the raw feedback?